Greece’s economy to grow 5.9% in 2021, prime minister says

 While Mitsotakis was touting the achievements of his government despite the pandemic emergency, around 3,500 people protested against vaccine mandates, especially for health workers, and other restrictions including the requirement for those who are not vaccinated to show coronavirus test results at certain places.

 The protesters clashed with riot police near the venue, throwing firebombs, firecrackers and stones at police, who responded with tear gas and stun grenades and gave chase to the protesters.
-The clashes lasted about an hour, and there were four arrests.
+The clashes lasted about an hour, and there were nine arrests.

 There were also protest marches by unionists and the extreme left.
 Participants in the latter burned a U.S. and a European Union flag, as well as electricity bills, but there was no confrontation with police.